Top 7 factors to consider when choosing a location for warehouse

 Proximity to Major Linkages

-Which is the most predominant means of transport used by you?
+Which are the most predominant means of transport used by you?
 Do you prefer land, rail, water or air transportation to move your goods?
 So, whatever be your need it is important to have your site easily accessible to such a means of transport.
 Besides this, proximity to your customers is another factor that you must consider.

 For instance, if most of your products are exported by sea and the remainder are delivered via land to the retail locations, it is imperative for you to have easy railway and highway access.
 Always remember that more than 20% of your cost comes from transportation of the goods.
 Moreover, high gas prices as well as the massive increment in the driver wages, every now and then may nudge your decision towards rail transport as opposed to shipment by truck.
 Moreover, if the goods are less perishable and shipments are not too sensitive then opting for rail transport can be an ideal choice.